 All data were managed using Nvivo 10.
 Coding inductively (Thomas, 2006), LW developed and applied a coding framework to all data sources (i.e. logs, reflective essays and interviews, team workshops).
 In addition, LW drafted a summary document for every team member, drawing across all sources; this was fed back to the relevant broker for comments and clarifications.
 To explore patterns and relationships and identify disconfirmatory data, these summaries were compared and contrasted (Patton, 2002).
 To check for face validity, preliminary findings were discussed in KM team meetings, where divergent views were also explored to broaden understanding.

 To gain critical distance, an annual evaluation cycle was embedded with three formative evaluations carried out in total.
 The two latter evaluations were completely independent and the first was quasi-independent; a freelance researcher collected data and LW conducted the analysis, with the consent and knowledge of evaluation participants.
 The evaluation aims changed with each cycle from refining KM team activities to identifying levers and barriers to collaborations to assessing initial outcomes.
 All three evaluations drew on interview data with commissioning and academic colleagues; one included documentation and another observations.
 Analysis approaches varied from deductive framework to inductive thematic.
 Measures to ensure the validity of findings included double-coding, discussions with an independent ‘critical friend’, and regular meetings of the evaluation team.
-All evaluations received ethical permission from the Faculty of Medicine at the University of Bristol (references 9163, 51561 and 28263) .
+All evaluations received ethical permission from the Faculty of Medicine at the University of Bristol (references 9163, 51561 and 28263) and complied with data protection regulations.
 Table 2 provides more details (Table 2).

 Results